What is Ocular Hypertension?

 This decreases the risk of eye health complications, such as a progression to glaucoma.
 Although you can't always prevent glaucoma, regular follow-up visits can detect early damage to the optic nerve and control further progression.

 You cannot prevent ocular hypertension.
 However, treatments are available to help reduce eye pressure.

-You must attend frequent visits and undergo clinical eye examinations to monitor any possible progression to glaucoma.
-An eye doctor will adjust treatment accordingly and slow the progression of the disease in its early stages.
+You must attend frequent eye doctor visits and undergo clinical eye examinations to monitor any glaucoma progression.
+An eye doctor will adjust treatment accordingly to slow the disease's progression in its early stages.

 In this article